faizan-m/faizan-m.github.io/experience.md

 ### (ROS, Unity, C++, C#, Python)
 ### Jan 2018 - Present

-During the first few months, I learned ROS and developed some software in it for data-logging the Turtlebot robots in our lab.
-For the summer, I proposed an Augmented Reality interface for these Turtlebots that would allow users to visualize the robots' state, intentions and knowledge.
+During the first few months, I developed some software in ROS for data-logging the Turtlebot robots in our lab.
+For Summer 2018, I proposed an Augmented Reality interface for these Turtlebots that would allow users to visualize the robots' state, intentions and knowledge.
 This proposal was accepted and funded by Tufts Summer Scholars.
+The project later grew to include multiple undergraduate students and one graduate student.

+My role in this project was designing the overall system architecture and implementing the interface between Unity and ROS for data transfer between the robot and the AR device which could be an Android smartphone, iOS device or Microsoft Hololens.
+More recently, I conducted the preliminary pilot study with the graduate student Andre Cleaver as part our HRI course final project and am now involved in designing the full-scale study in the coming months.

+<div>{%- include extensions/youtube.html id='WjxJnggaNr8' -%}</div>

 This project has received a lot of attention within the university and beyond:
-- Presented as a [Late Breaking Report](https://ieeexplore.ieee.org/document/8673191) in HRI 2019 conference in South Korea
+- I presented a [Late Breaking Report](https://ieeexplore.ieee.org/document/8673191) in HRI 2019 conference in South Korea.
+The paper contains details about our system architecture and implementation.
-- Part of the Tufts [proposal](https://www.eecs.tufts.edu/~jsinapov/VAR5G/) that won the 2019 [Verizon 5G EdTech Challenge](https://www.5gedtechchallenge.com/)
+- It was part of the Tufts [proposal](https://www.eecs.tufts.edu/~jsinapov/VAR5G/) that won the 2019 [Verizon 5G EdTech Challenge](https://www.5gedtechchallenge.com/)
-- Featured in an official Tufts University [video](https://www.youtube.com/watch?v=9_9RNRNd9y8) and an [article](https://now.tufts.edu/articles/hands-research-undergraduates)
+- It has been featured in an official Tufts University [video](https://www.youtube.com/watch?v=9_9RNRNd9y8) and an [article](https://now.tufts.edu/articles/hands-research-undergraduates)
-- Presented to the advising board and the campaign committee of the Tufts' School of Engineering
+- We presented it to the advising board and the campaign committee of the Tufts' School of Engineering as a featured research project

 ## Co-President, Tufts Robotics Club
 ### Apr 2018 - Apr 2019